RevolutionVA/popup-meetup/SPEAKER_GUIDE.md

 - Event listing on Meetup and 757tech.org
 - Promotion through the 757 Tech Newsletter, Slack, and social media
 - Coordination with the venue
+- A volunteer to act as a facillitator the day of the event
 - A point of contact if anything comes up before or during the event
+- As needed, and as available, sponsorship for refreshments

 ## What You're Responsible For